-Below are commonly asked questions we receive after a heavy snowfall.
+Here are answers to some questions that we often receive after a heavy snowfall:

 Can the snow plow trucks plow all the snow to the other side of the street where there are no sidewalks or driveways?
 The snow plows are designed to plow snow to the right hand side of the road.
 In order to plow all the snow to one side, the equipment would have to drive on the wrong side of the road creating an unsafe traffic situation and this would take more time which means the streets not serviced yet would have to wait longer.
 It is not an effective cost method based on the current level of service the Village of Kaslo provides.

 Can I place the snow from my driveway or parking area onto the travelled portion of the street?
 Residents are encouraged to avoid pushing or blowing snow from their sidewalk or driveway into the street because it is potentially creating a dangerous situation for motorists.

 By placing the snow back onto the roadway after a plow truck has gone by creates issues for our snow removal crews.
 The plow will need to make an additional run down your street to clean it up which increases Village’s costs with additional staff time, fuel and equipment wear and tear, not to mention delays in getting to other areas of the Village that also need to be plowed.